Kansas State University

 The Museum hosts a variety of classes and workshops throughout the year for all ages!

-Homeschool Tuesdays meet on the first Tuesday of the month allows Homeschool families to investigate the exhibitions and collection with curriculum integration.
-Tours are appropriate for those in Kindergarten on up and include an art project.
-Upcoming class: March 5, 1-2:30: wood+paper+box Part 2 (3-d math, box making)
+Homeschool Tuesdays meet on the first Tuesday of the month and include additional academic content.
+Tours are appropriate for those in kindergarten and up and include an art project.
+Upcoming class: Feb.
+4, 1-2:30: Patterns in the Land – photos of Dana Fritz and forest encroachment

 Cost for each class above is $5 per child.
-Reservations are required.
 Payment can be made with cash or check.
+Children must be accompanied by an adult.
+Reservations required.
 Please call (785)532-7718 or email klwalk@k-state.edu for reservations.
-Children must be accompanied by an adult.
 If you need to cancel your reservation please let us know so we can call those on the waiting list.

 Special price for Military Families: In conjunction with the Blue Star Museum program, the Beach Museum of Art offers Military Families half price on all workshops and classes!